danielarmengolaltayo/me/platforms-manage-connections.md

 [1] "If you are not paying for it, you’re not the customer; you’re the product being sold."
 Andrew Lewis (aka blue_beetle) https://quoteinvestigator.com/2017/07/16/product/

 [2] "By the end of the 2010s, five American technology companies – Apple, Microsoft, Amazon, Alphabet (holding company for Google), and Facebook – were, besides Saudi Aramco, the most valuable public companies globally." https://en.wikipedia.org/wiki/Big_Tech

+[3] "Power is the ability to influence the behavior of other people." https://en.wikipedia.org/wiki/Interpersonal_relationship#Power_and_dominance